neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_eusociality.md

 The ***relatedness hypothesis*** suggests that, in haplodiploid species, a higher relatedness between sisters favors female workers.
 In contrast, in diploid species, there is no relatedness asymmetry, and so both sexes are equally favored to be workers.
 This hypothesis focuses on the possible importance of variation in the relatedness \(r\) term in Hamilton’s rule.

-The ***ecology and ancestral care hypothesis*** suggests that the sex of workers depends upon the ecological (economic) benefit of cooperation and eusociality.
-Specifically, either the cooperative rearing of brood when there is a significant chance that the parent will die before parental care is completed (life insurance) or living in a defendable food resource (fortress defense).
-If workers rear brood, then we would expect the workers to be drawn from the sex or sexes that provided parental care in the ancestral solitary species, which is usually females.
-In contrast, if workers defend the colony, and neither sex is preadapted to be a soldier, then we would expect the workers to be drawn from both sexes.
+The ***ecology hypothesis*** suggests that the sex of workers depends upon the ecological (economic) benefit of cooperation and eusociality.
+Specifically, either the cooperative rearing of brood when there is a significant chance that either the offspring or the parent will die before parental care is completed (life insurance) or living in an environment that requires social defense (fortress defense).
+- If workers rear brood, then we would expect the workers to be drawn from the sex or sexes that provided parental care in the ancestral solitary species, which is usually females.
+- If workers defend the colony, and neither sex is preadapted to be a soldier, then we would expect the workers to be drawn from both sexes.
 While this ecological explanation provides an alternative to the relatedness hypothesis, it is fully compatible with the theory of kin selection more generally.
-This hypothesis focuses on the possible importance of variation in the benefit (b) and cost (c) terms in Hamilton’s rule.
+This hypothesis focuses on the possible importance of variation in the benefit (b) and cost \(c\) terms in Hamilton’s rule.

 :::{figure} /images/eusociality-ecology-phylogeny.png
 :width: 500